fujita/misc/fullroute-bench/update-watcher/README.md

 elasped: 9.022806913s, peers: 4, stabilized: true
 ```

 Firstly, the tool deletes the iptables rule to drop BGP packets.
-Then it queries the BGP daemon running locally every second about the number of messages to be sent and received.
+Then it queries the BGP daemon running locally every second about the number of update messages to be sent and received.
 If the three consecutive results are same, the `stabilized` message becomes true.

 The way for query is parsing the output of command line tools for Frr and Bird, the GRPC APIs for GoBGP and RustyBGP.